AshMagill/mernrod/README.md

   <h3 align="center">MERN Rapid Optimization Downloader</h3>
 <p align="center" ><a href="https://discord.gg/GNfmWj3dsd">Any questions that are not issues, please use this Discord chat!</a></p>
   <p align="center">

+# Project Status
+This project is no longer being maintained.
+I have opted for another method of installing my workflow setup.
+However, the script should still work as long as Yay AUR manager is installed.
+Thank you for your understanding.

   A Script for installing a fast and effective development environment for the MERN and PERN stack, its designed to be installed on a fresh, minimal Arch system (for those new to Arch I recommend using Archlabs or archinstall as a base install).
     <br />
     <!--<br />-->